 How to experience the best of Romania in 10 days

 Once upon a time, when wolves hugged lambs and kissed them, when bears measured their strength by the length of their tails and when fleas wore 99 iron shoes at just one leg, there was a land of stories, myths and legends beyond imagination.
-That land still exists today and you’re about to discover it on this 10-day Romanian story with you as the hero!
+That land still exists today and you’re about to discover it on a 10-day itinerary to Romania with you as the hero!

 (Click on each day to see the details or simply scroll down)